-Rupert Murdoch steps down as Fox and News Corp chairman
+Rupert Murdoch steps down as Fox and News Corp chairman in favour of son Lachlan

 "Our companies are in robust health, as am I. Our opportunities far exceed our commercial challenges," he wrote.
 "We have every reason to be optimistic about the coming years - I certainly am, and plan to be here to participate in them."

+James Murdoch, the more liberally-minded son, quit the News Corp board in 2020 because of "disagreements over certain editorial content" and other grievances with the direction of the company.

+Elisabeth, 55, held various high-ranking roles in the business but started her own television company, Shine, which produced shows like MasterChef and The Biggest Loser.

-The announcement of Murdoch's transition comes during a turbulent year for Fox, which in April agreed to pay a $787.5m (£634m) settlement after being sued by voting machine company Dominion over its reporting of the 2020 presidential election.
+The transition comes during a turbulent year for Fox, which in April agreed to pay a $787.5m (£634m) settlement after being sued by voting machine company Dominion over its reporting of the 2020 presidential election.

+The network is still facing a second, similar lawsuit from another voting technology firm, Smartmatic, seeking an even larger sum of $2.7bn.

-On 25 April, the company also announced it would "part ways" with Tucker Carlson, the network's highest rating and enormously influential TV host.
+Then on 25 April, Fox announced it would "part ways" with Tucker Carlson, its highest rated TV host - amid reports the decision came from the very top.

+The Murdoch move falls a year before the US presidential election, in which right-leaning Fox News has significant influence.
+The network is hosting a number of debates between Republicans vying to be the party's 2024 White House candidate.

+Journalist Michael Wolff is set to release a highly anticipated tell-all book about Fox's ruling family in just a few days, titled "The Fall: The End of Fox News and the Murdoch Dynasty".
+A second Murdoch book, by CNN media journalist Brian Stelter, will be published on 14 November.

-In his memo to staff, the conservative Murdoch vowed to continue to be involved in the "contest of ideas".
+In his memo to staff, Rupert Murdoch vowed to continue to be involved in the "contest of ideas".

 He also criticised other media outlets as being "in cahoots" with a "rarefied class" of elites who he accused of "peddling political narratives rather than pursuing the truth".